 Penpal has a rather interesting origin story.
-It began as an installment on reddit.com’s Nosleep forum.
+It began as a series of installments on reddit.com’s Nosleep forum.
 It was then picked up and recorded in audio form by the award-winning Nosleep podcast.
 The initial chapter became incredibly popular, and author Dathan Auerbach expanded his narrative to include additional chapters, eventually gathering enough to form a short novel.
 After a successful Kickstarter campaign, Auerbach was able to self-publish this novel under his reddit name 1000Vultures in 2012.

 I stumbled upon this book last autumn while I was scouring the internet for scary novels in anticipation of Halloween, and was immediately intrigued by the creepy-ass cover art.
 As an avid horror reader, I am well-acquainted with short-form scary stories on websites such as creepypasta.
 I love them because you can generally finish one installment in about ten minutes.
 You’re in, you’re scared, you’re out.